 Dental disease develops over time, as the bacteria in leads to plaque and tartar buildup on your pet’s mouth.
 By the age of 3, most dogs –and cats – have some plaque and tartar buildup if they have not received dental care.
 In fact, periodontal, or gum disease, is the most common clinical condition among both dogs and cats, according to the American Veterinary Dental College.

 You know the importance of good dental care, and make sure you and your family visit the dentist regularly.
 Your dog’s teeth also need periodic checkups and cleaning.
 Our Austin veterinary clinic provides a full range of dental care for dogs.
 Infected bad teeth can lead to other issues, including heart, kidney and liver disease as the infection spreads throughout the body.
 Your best friend can live a longer, healthier life with regular dog dental care.

 We’ll carefully examine your dog’s teeth and gums.
 If your dog requires a teeth cleaning, we’ll schedule an appointment.
 Before the cleaning, we give your dog a blood test to identify any underlying issues.
 Teeth cleanings require sedation, but it is a very safe procedure.
 We use an ultrasonic scaler to take off larger pieces of plaque and tartar, then clean every tooth and under the gum line with a hand scaler.
-X-rays are taken of your pet’s mouth to assess the health of your pet’s teeth and uncover any issues below his gum line.

 Even if you think your pet’s teeth and gums are fine, we can offer expert advice to help you keep them that way.
 Dental health shouldn’t be taken for granted.
 Fortunately, many dental problems can be managed through at home care and by bringing your pet to us for regular dental checkups and teeth cleanings.
 We want your pet to live a long, healthy life, and we understand that maintaining a healthy mouth is part of that.